- Download the quarterly Power Plus Brochure

 Join us for a few hours of table tennis as we 'Get Active to Stay Active.'
 Play on two tables with balls and paddles provided.
 All skill levels are welcome.

 What do you get when you combine badminton, tennis, and ping-pong?
-The ingredients for the sport known as pickle ball.
-A popular and quickly growing sports program for active adults.
+The sport known as Pickleball is a popular and quickly growing sports program for active adults.
+Meet new friends, socialize, enjoy weekly challenge games and quarterly workshops.
+Residents free, nonresidents $8.

 For information on pickle ball classes, clinics and tournaments, contact the Adult Sports Office at 703.746.5409.